ODIM-Project/ODIM/plugin-redfish/README.md

 Redfish-plugin communicates with redfish compliant BMC.
 This is an independent module which provides two primary communication channels:
 1. An API mechanism that is used to exchange control data
-2. An Event Message Bus (EMB) that is used to exchange event and notifications.
+2. An Event Message Bus (EMB) that is used to forward event and notifications to the Resource Aggregator for ODIM.

 This guide provides a set of guidelines for developing API and EMB functions to work within the Resource Aggregator for ODIM™ environment.
 It ensures consistency around API semantics for all plugins.